 Why is my discharge neon green?

 Neon green discharge is usually a clear sign that something isn’t right — most commonly, it points to a vaginal infection like trichomoniasis.
-This bright, unnatural color is typically caused by inflammation and immune response to infection.
+This bright, unnatural color is typically caused by inflammation and an immune response to infection.
 It might also have a strong or foul smell and be accompanied by itching or burning.
 While rare, it can sometimes signal a more serious issue that requires treatment.
 Even if you don’t have other symptoms, it’s important to get tested so you can identify the cause and get proper care.